 Our study focuses on the actinide region of the nuclear chart, which contains multiple nuclei predicted to exhibit either permanent or vibrational pear shapes.
 More specifically, we investigate even-even Rn, Ra, Th, U, Pu, and Cm isotopes with mass numbers $A=222\,\text{--}\,230$ and $A=288\,\text{--}\,290$.
 Recently, a comprehensive study \cite{Tong2024} employing the FAM formalism also examined actinide nuclei, including Pu isotopes from the proton to the neutron drip line and the octupole-deformed $^{226}\text{Ra}$, but there the remaining cases considered were mostly actinides with $A\!\approx\!230\,\text{--}\,250$, which are not predicted to exhibit octupole deformation.
 For the nuclei studied in the present work, essentially no experimental data are currently available.
 Nevertheless, with upcoming developments in experimental facilities employing inverse kinematics with storage rings -- a technique already used to measure giant resonances \cite{Zamora2016} -- it may become possible to perform direct measurements of neutron capture on the corresponding short-lived nuclei (see, e.g., Refs.~\cite{Reinhart2014, Reifarth2017, Cooper2024}).
 Such measurements could provide data suitable for comparison with the predictions presented in this work.

 To carry out this research, we use the HFBTHO code \cite{hfbtho_v2_00} to study the potential energy surfaces (PES) of the selected nuclei.
 Then, using the resulting ground-state solutions, we employ the FAM solver \cite{Stoitsov2011, Kortelainen2015}, which is built on top of the HFBTHO code, to study the nuclear response to electromagnetic fields.
-Based on the FAM calculations, we compute the transition strengths for isovector $E1$, $E2$, and $E3$, isoscalar (IS) $E2$ and $E3$, as well as $M1$ transitions, and additionally determine the photoabsorption cross-sections and selected sum rules.
+Based on the FAM calculations, we compute the transition strengths for isovector $E1$, $E2$, and $E3$, isoscalar (IS) $E2$ and $E3$, as well as $M1$ transitions, and additionally determine the photoabsorption cross sections and selected sum rules.

 This article is organized as follows.
-Section~\ref{sec:Theory} introduces the Skyrme-HFB and FAM-QRPA formalisms used to study nuclear ground-state properties, excitations, and responses to electromagnetic fields.
+Section~\ref{sec:Theory} introduces the Skyrme--HFB and FAM-QRPA formalisms used to study nuclear ground-state properties, excitations, and responses to electromagnetic fields.
 In Sec.~\ref{sec:Numerical_details}, we describe the numerical details and parameters employed in this work.
 In Sec.~\ref{sec:Results}, we present and analyze the obtained results.
 Finally, Sec.~\ref{sec:Conclusions} provides our conclusions.
-Supplemental Material \cite{Supplemental_Material} (see also reference \cite{Scamps2013} therein) includes additional figures of the results and further less-essential analyses.
+The Supplemental Material \cite{Supplemental_Material} (see also reference \cite{Scamps2013} therein) includes additional figures of the results and further less essential analyses.